upcliujie/mesa/docs/meson.rst

 LLVM
 ^^^^

-Meson includes upstream logic to wrap llvm-config using its standard dependency interface.
+Meson includes upstream logic to wrap :program:`llvm-config` using its standard dependency interface.

 Meson can use CMake to find LLVM.
 But due to the way LLVM implements its CMake finder it will only find static libraries, it will never find